andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/self_explaining_structure_typescript.md

 1. **Packages Must Never Depend on Sub-Packages:** The dependency flow is a strict one-way top-down street.
 A parent package orchestrates, but remains unaware of how its sub-package details are implemented.
 2. **Sub-Packages Introduce No New Concepts:** They do not bring new business domain logic into play; they merely provide further details and technical implementations for concepts already established on Level 0.
 3. **Packages Must Reflect Business Concepts, Not Technical Ones:** Framework terminology is eliminated.
 For example, the user interface is organized inside a package named `user/`.
-The UI exists solely because a human (*User*) interacts with the system—it is an interaction concept, not a purely technical routing detail.
+The UI exists solely because a human (*User*) interacts with the system—it is an interaction concept, not a purely technical routing detail - often name as `ui/` or `view/`.

 ## **The Schema of Exemplary Structure**